hpcleuven/VscDocumentation/source/compute/software/installing_software/easybuild_spack.rst

 Spack is a package manager for supercomputers, which was originally created by Lawrence Livermore National Lab (LLNL) in the US in 2014.

-It automates software installation procedures, and can install pre-built software from binary cache, and it particularly popular with software developers due to its usage model & specific features.
+It automates software installation procedures, can install pre-built software from binary cache, and it is particularly popular with software developers due to its usage model & specific features.

 It can generate environment module files for software installations, but also has its own mechanism for *activating* software (via ``spack load``).